EndPointCorp/end-point-blog/2010/03/08/postgresql-tip-arbitrary-serialized.html.md

 Sometimes when using PostgreSQL, you want to deal with a record in its serialized form.
-If you're dealing with a specific table, you can accomplish this using the table name itself:
+If you’re dealing with a specific table, you can accomplish this using the table name itself:

 ```sql
 psql # CREATE TABLE foo (bar text, baz int);